 Remove air bubbles with the Bubble Remover/Headspace Tool, wipe the rim, and place lid and band securely on the jar.
 The band should be finger-tip tight but do not overtighten.
 Place the jar back in the simmering water and repeat until all the jars are filled.

 Process the tomato sauce for 35 minutes for pint-sized jars and 40 minutes for quart-sized jars.
 Remove from heat and let the jars cool for 5 minutes before removing the tomato sauce with your Ball® canning tongs.
 Place hot jars on a towel to let them cool completely.
-You can check to make sure they are properly sealed 24 hours after cooling.
+Check to ensure they are properly sealed 24 hours after cooling.
 The lid should not spring up and down when pressed with your finger.
 If it does, it hasn’t properly sealed.

 Canning dos and don’t